itsvivekbharti/mailapplication/README.md

 This application is using below technology stack:

-Java 8
+Java 8,
-Maven
+Maven,
-simpleflatmappercsv
+simpleflatmappercsv,
-java mail api
+java mail api,
 Junits

 Details: